 The second-biggest U.S. stock-exchange operator said in a statement today that it would pay $13.7 million in cash, with the rest of the money credited through reduced trading costs for members who suffered losses.
 The Securities and Exchange Commission must approve the plan.
-Knight Capital Group Inc. (KCG), which lost as much as $35 million, said the proposal doesn’t go far enough, and NYSE Euronext (NYX) said it will harm competition.
+Knight Capital Group Inc. (KCG:US), which lost as much as $35 million, said the proposal doesn’t go far enough, and NYSE Euronext (NYX:US) said it will harm competition.

 “My biggest concern is they took our order, they were responsible for it, and then more than two hours later they came back and said ‘nothing done,’” Packy Jones, chairman of JonesTrading Institutional Services LLC, a Westlake Village, California-based broker, said in a phone interview.
 “It’s difficult to manage the investment process when you’re doubting your counterparties.”

 The program Nasdaq announced would cover three kinds of orders placed during the IPO cross, the process used to open a stock after an offering: sales priced at $42 or less that weren’t executed; purchases priced at $42; and certain types of sell orders that should have participated in the cross and were entered into the market at 1:50 p.m.
 New York time on the day of the offering, receiving less than $42.

 Orders eligible include those submitted before 11:30 a.m.
 New York time that were disadvantaged by Nasdaq’s technical error and those in which the member firm was uncertain of the outcome of the trade request.
 Orders that don’t qualify include “losses that are attributed to execution message delays when in fact an outcome was already certain,” Eric Noll, the executive vice president for transaction services at Nasdaq OMX, said in a webcast today.

 Nasdaq won’t cover claims from brokers who allowed customers to cancel orders and took the loss themselves, he said.